 Gov. Tom Corbett

-Gov. Tom Corbett is about to unveil his plan to privatize the state’s liquor sales.
+Gov. Tom Corbett is fighting to get billions of dollars to fix the state’s structurally-deficient bridges.

 Joe Paterno’s family plans to file a lawsuit again the NCAA because of sanctions levied guest Penn State University.

 A unique program is making many children very happy.
 The My Bike Program gives children with disabilities specially-made bicycles.
 For some, it’s the first bike they’ve ever owned.

 The impact of the conviction and resignation of former Justice Joan Orie Melvin is already being felt with a stalled decision on a matter of vital importance.

 Earlier this week, U.S. Airways CEO Doug Parker said it was likely the airline will move its flight operations center to Dallas in the next couple years.
 Six-hundred local jobs are at stake.